redhat-na-ssa/demo-ocp-autoscale-gpu/README.md

 ## Quickstart

-NOTE: If you have manually installed operators through the OpenShift web console before running this automation you may have duplicate operator groups.
+NOTE: If you have manually installed operators through the OpenShift web console before running this automation there may be duplicate operator groups.
 Remove any duplicate operator groups ending in `-xxxxx`

 Run directly from remote